Gambling Therapy

 Maintenance

-Maintenance is the stage when barriers are established in order to continue the success of the ‘change’.
+Maintenance is the stage where barriers are established to continue the success of the ‘change’.

 Relapse